heartprime/docker/README.md

 - Docker is installed and the Docker engine is running.
 - The Docker Buildx plugin is available.
 Check with `docker buildx version`.
-- Your Docker Hub account has permission to push to the `heartprime` namespace if the image needs to be built and published.
+- Your Docker Hub account has permission to push to the relevant repositories owned by the `heartprime` account if the image needs to be built and published.

 ### Log in to Docker Hub

-Log in with a Docker Hub account that has access to the `heartprime` namespace:
+Log in with a Docker Hub account that has push access to the required repositories in the `heartprime` account:

 ```bash
 docker login --username <docker-hub-username>